lambdamikel/picoram2090/README.md

 The standard operation sequence should look as follows:

 - load a memory dump from SD card using the `UP` button; select a `.MIC` file using `UP`, `DOWN`, and `OK` / `CANCEL`.

 - set the Microtronic to address 00: `HALT-NEXT-00`.

 - disable the OLED display using the `CANCEL` button.

 - ensure that extended op-codes are enabled: hit the `OK` button until `OP-EXT ON (*)` is shown.

 - start the Microtronic program: `HALT-NEXT-00-RUN`.

-- important: **when the Microtronic program has finished, DISABLE extended op-codes!**
+- important: **when the Microtronic program has finished, DISABLE extended op-codes, else you will see weird behavior in the Microtronic monitor if the extended op-codes are still enabled!**

 The last step is imporant because some of the extended op-codes may require banking-in of temporary, auxiliary program fragments.
 If the program is interrupted whilst interrupting one of these banked-in "helper" programs, then the Microtronic will appear to have a lost its original memory content.
 When this happens, and you don't find your program in memory, simply disable extended op-codes until (hit `OK` until `OP-EXT OFF (-)` is shown), and set the Microtronic monitor to a well-defined address: `HALT-NEXT-00`.
 Your program will immediately appear again, as the original user program bank has been restored.

 Note that your program will also "disappear" if you hit the `NEXT/PREV` buttons accidentially, i.e., the current memory bank has changed.
 Simply re-select your program's original memory bank by toggling through the 16 banks until the original bank is restored.

 ## Example Programs